≡ Menu

 Physical Characteristics

 The Turkish Van’s coat is semi-long-haired.
-And while most cats have an undercoat, but this breed does not.
-As a result, the Turkish Van’s coat feels like cashmere or rabbit fur (Which is pretty awesome if you ask us!).
+And while most cats have an undercoat, this breed does not.
+As a result, the Turkish Van’s skin feels like cashmere or rabbit fur (Which is pretty awesome if you ask us!).
+They’re also a large cat breed with a wedge-shaped head, making them appear a bit smaller than they are.
+So, don’t be surprised if you find yourself doing a “double-check” when you pick one of these guys up!

 Now…

-When we say large, we don’t mean “fat”.
+When we say significant, we don’t mean “fat”.
 Because these guys are all muscle.
-All muscle with large broad shoulders combined with long muscular back legs which are actually a bit longer than their front legs.
+All muscles with large, broad shoulders combined with long muscular back legs are a bit longer than their front legs.
+You’ll also notice their ears are large and rounded at the tips, and many of them may have “odd” colored eyes, which can be either:

 You see…

-The Turkish Cat is a colored cat with large patches of white, which makes it look as though it’s a white cat with patches of color.
-This pattern is caused by the piebald white spotting gene.
+The Turkish Cat is a colored cat with large patches of white, making it look like a white cat with patches of color.
+The piebald white spotting gene causes this pattern.
 (The pattern is also known as the Van pattern.)
+Their colorful side is on their tail and at the top of their head.
+These colors can include:

-Their noses are pink just like their paws.
+Their noses are pink, just like their paws.

 Which is a bit funny…

-They still love to climb.
-They like to look down at you from the refrigerator or even an easy to reach shelf.
-If you have this cat, then you’re advised not to have anything fragile like glass or vases that your cat could knock down.
+Because even though they love to run and play games, as far as “cats” go, these guys tend to be a bit “clumsy.”
+Which is probably due to their large size.
+Sure, they’ll catch toys mid-air, but they’ll probably land on their face.
+They like to run a lot, but they’ll probably trip from your living room to your bedroom five times.
+That said, they still love to climb.
+They like to look down at you from the refrigerator or even an easy-to-reach shelf.
+If you have this cat, you’re advised not to have anything fragile, like glass or vases, that your cat could knock down.

 We should also point out that…

-Mentioned before, these guys love water.
-And it can be pretty much any kind of water so, don’t be surprised if one of these guys doesn’t decide to jump in the bath with your or figure out a way to turn on your kitchen sink.
+They’ve got a malicious kind of humor.
+If they see a glass or anything that they can knock down from their high stance, they will.
+And as we mentioned before, these guys love water.
+And it can be pretty much any water, so don’t be surprised if one of these guys doesn’t decide to jump in the bath with you or figure out how to turn on your kitchen sink.

 We should also warn you…

-Though some cats have specific health problems, the Turkish cat doesn’t have any.
+Though some cats have specific health problems, the Turkish cat has none.
 But, the most common health issue amongst all cats is a heart disease known as hypertrophic cardiomyopathy.
 This means that the left ventricle of a cat’s heart thickens.
+This is a problem because the left ventricle receives oxygenated blood from the lungs, which in turn feeds that blood to the rest of their bodies.

-This disease is most common…
+This disease is the most common…

-Amongst male cats ranging from the age of five to seven-years-old.
+Amongst male cats ranging from the age of five to seven years old.
 It’s usually hereditary amongst cats, but this hasn’t been seen to be the case among these felines.
 Still, they’re susceptible.
+Another fundamental problem amongst all cats is obesity, but as long as you watch their diet and ensure they’re not eating everything they find, you’re good to go.

-We here at IndulgeYourPet still encourage al lof our readers to check out how much it would cost for you to be able to purchase a pet insurance policy on your new animal.
+We here at IndulgeYourPet still encourage a lot of our readers to check out how much it would cost for you to be able to purchase a pet insurance policy on your new animal.
+Because even though the Turkish Van is a very healthy cat breed, that’s still not going to reduce their chances of suffering from an injury.
+And, as many of us know, damages can be expensive when they require veterinarian care.

 This is why…